ameliaeckard/spatial-audio-research-arvr/README.md

 - **Code review and debugging**: AI helped identify potential issues and suggest improvements in Swift/visionOS implementation
 - **Development assistance**: AI provided guidance on ARKit/RealityKit best practices and spatial audio implementation patterns

-All research design, methodology, core algorithms, and scientific conclusions remain entirely human-driven.
-AI was used as a development tool, similar to documentation or Stack Overflow, to enhance code quality and accelerate implementation.

 ## Contact

 **Developer:** Amelia Eckard